ZeroPoint Cheat Sheet: Avocados

-Avocados are high in fibre and unsaturated fats (the better-for-you kind of fat associated with heart health).
-Research shows that eating a high-fibre diet can help you feel fuller longer, which can be beneficial when trying to manage your weight.
-Fibre-rich diets are also linked with decreased risks of heart disease and type 2 diabetes, as well as improved digestion.
+Avocados are high in fiber and unsaturated fats (the better-for-you kind of fat associated with heart health).
+Research shows that eating a high-fiber diet can help you feel fuller longer, which can be beneficial when trying to manage your weight.
+Fiber-rich diets are also linked with decreased risks of heart disease and type 2 diabetes, as well as improved digestion.

 What about guac?

 Yes!
-Guacamole, made without added sugar or fat, is a ZeroPoint food 🎉🥑
+Guacamole, made without added sugar or fat, is a ZeroPoint food (confetti drops).

 Definitely not.
 While it’s easy to make your own guacamole, store-bought or restaurant guacamole is a ZeroPoint food.
 Just make sure it doesn’t contain any oil or added sugar.
 Still not sure?
 Use the barcode scanner in your app to double-check or ask your server.